+Penny Little Ryan Whicker

+Name Name

-Name: Penny Little Name: Ryan Whicker Address: 1416 Maine St. Quincy IL 62301 Address: 1416 Maine St. Quincy IL 62301 Email: littlepe@qps.org Email: whickery@qps.org Telephone:: 217-223-8700 Telephone: 217-223-8700
+1416 Maine St., Quincy, IL 62301 1416 Maine St., Quincy, IL 62301

-- 1. Consistent with federal and State laws and rules governing student privacy rights, the parents/guardians of all students involved in an alleged incident of bullying will be notified of such, along with threats, suggestions, or instances of self-harm determined to be the result of bullying, within 24 hours after the school's administration is made aware of the student's involvement in the incident.
-As appropriate, the school's administration shall also discuss the availability of social work services, counseling, school psychological services, other interventions, and restorative measures.
-The school shall make diligent efforts to notify a parent or legal guardian, utilizing all contact information the school has available or that can be reasonably obtained within the 24-hour period. - 2.
+Address Address

+littlepe@qps.org whickery@qps.org

+Email Email

+217-223-8700 217-223-8700

+Telephone Telephone

+4. Consistent with federal and State laws and rules governing student privacy rights, the Superintendent or designee shall promptly inform the parent(s)/guardian(s) of every student involved in an alleged incident of bullying and discuss, as appropriate, the

+- availability of social work services, counseling, school psychological services, other interventions, and restorative measures. - 5.
 The Superintendent or designee shall promptly investigate and address reports of bullying, by, among other things: - a.
-Making all reasonable efforts to complete the investigation within 10 school days after the date the report of a bullying incident was received and taking into consideration additional relevant information received during the course of the investigation about the reported bullying incident. - b.
-Involving appropriate school support personnel and other staff persons with knowledge, experience, and training on bullying prevention, as deemed appropriate, in the investigation process. - c.
+Making all reasonable efforts to complete the investigation within 10 school days after the date the report of a bullying incident was received and taking into consideration additional relevant information received during the course of the investigation about the reported bullying incident. - Involving appropriate school support personnel and other staff persons with knowledge, experience, and training on bullying prevention, as deemed appropriate, in the investigation process. - c.
 Notifying the Building Principal or school administrator or designee of the reported incident of bullying as soon as possible after the report is received. - d.
 Consistent with federal and State laws and rules governing student privacy rights, providing parents/guardians of the students who are parties to the investigation information about the investigation and an opportunity to meet with the Building Principal or school administrator or his or her designee to discuss the investigation, the findings of the investigation, and the actions taken to address the reported incident of bullying.